ValerioB88/simple-pydash/README.md

         env.reset()
 ```
 (in a real life scenario, this class will also contain a neural network for taking the action).
 It should be simple to adapt your own code to this setup.
+This `DummyGymModel` only has one parameter: `env`, but you can customize this class as you with.
+The parameters are passed to the `CustomAPI` object as `model_params`.

-### Modules
+### Plotting Dashboard Components
-To plot stuff in the browser you use `Modules`.
-I provide some basic ones in `modules/`.
-Each module consists of a Python and Javascript file.
-The Python file generates the data that are passed to the Javascript objects, which plots the data in the browser.
-The `Canvas` and `LinePlot` modules are highly flexible.
-In fact, you can do most stuff by just subclassing on of the two.
+`HeatMap` and `AppendLinePlot` are plotting components.
+They expect a `get_new_data_fun`, a Callable that returns the data to plot.
+Since a LinePlot can have multiple lines, and at each iteration you can add one or more datapoints to each line, the input to `AppendLinePlot` is a list of list: as many list as the lines, each list containing as many datapoints as you want to add.
+The `HeatMap` is just expecting a matrix.

 #### Canvas
-The `Canvas` module plots an image in the middle of the page.
-This could be the openAI rendering (`RenderGymEnv` module) or any other image (e.g. a matplotlib figure, `RandomMatrix` in the example).
-You can also plot a `StaticImage` which won't be updated.
+The `Canvas` module returns an image, which can be used for obtaining animation in the browser.
+This could be the openAI rendering (`RenderGymEnv` module) or any other image (e.g. a matplotlib figure, a static image, etc).

 Extending `Canvas` is extremely easy.
 You can see how simple is to plot something new by looking at the `RenderGymEnv` class: